yakazimir/Code-Datasets/README.md

 Code retrieval and Question Answering, Text Generation
 --------------------------

-We have also used these resources, and other soon-to-be published resources, for studying source code retrieval and question answering.
+We have also used these resources  for studying source code retrieval and question answering.
 See information below:

 [online demo](http://zubr.ims.uni-stuttgart.de/)